jtheisen/squil/readme.md

      docker run -d -p 8080:80 --env-file <environment-file> --name squil squiltech/squil

-This will create and run a container named *squil* that can be started and stopped and uses the connections defined in the environment file (which won't be used any more after than).
+This will create and run a container named *squil* that can be started and stopped and uses the connections defined in the environment file (which won't be used any more after that).
 When running, it listens to port 8080, so the app will be at http://localhost:8080.

 ## Connect to a server on your local machine